Arbolista/spike/readme.md

 - no server side rendering
 - WebpackDevServer hot loading (refreshes page on change).
 - No babel caching of templates.
-- Uses `client/api/faux` - so not hooked up to an API.

 ### Development